kmgowda/SBK/sbk-ram/README.md

 * Avoid using the **--network host** option , because this option overrides the port redirection.

 ## SBK-RAM Grafana Dashboards
-The SBK-RAM (Server side) and SBK (client side) can use the same dashboard for a selected storage driver/device. when you run the SBK-RAM, by default it starts the http server and all the output benchmark data is directed to the default port number: **9719** and **metrics** context.
+when you run the SBK-RAM, by default it starts the http server and all the output benchmark data is directed to the default port number: **9719** and **metrics** context.
 If you want to change the port number and context, you can use the command line argument **-context** to change the same. you have to run the prometheus monitoring system (server [default port number is 9090] cum client) which pulls/fetches the benchmark data from the local/remote http server.
 If you want to include additional SBK-RAM nodes/instances to fetch the performance data or from port number other than **9719**, you need to extend or update [ram-targets.json](https://github.com/kmgowda/SBK/blob/master/grafana/prometheus/ram-targets.json)